-Professional Associations: The Best Way to Get High-Paying Freelance Work
+Professional Associations: An Easy Way to Get Freelance Work

 Professional associations are where you’ll find people working for the companies you want to work with (a.k.a., clients), and freelance colleagues who can give you referrals to other clients.

 Professional associations help freelancers get clients who will pay you what you’re worth and treat you right.
 By joining and being active, you’ll be able to: